Kimberton Waldorf Governance Structure

 The Governing Team is comprised of four members: the Dean of School, and the leaders of the three sections of the school: High School (grade 9-12), Lower School (Grade 1-8), and Early Childhood (Rosebud and Kindergarten).

 Brad began his career as an early childhood educator in San Francisco and Berkeley, CA, and went on to work as a school leader in both public and independent schools in Boston, MA and Durham, NC.
 He is a KWS parent and is the author of the book Understanding Educational Complexity: Integrating Practices and Perspectives for 21st Century Leadership.

 Ona Wetherall has been a Waldorf Early Childhood Teacher since 2009 and has been at Kimberton since 2014.
 She has her full Waldorf Early Childhood Teacher training, LifeWays training, and full Anthroposophic Psychology training, as well as having engaged in, and sometimes led, a number of short Waldorf training and studies, and continually strives to expand her understanding of Waldorf pedagogy.

-Annaleena Hoffmann has been a parent since 2006.
-She joined the faculty in 2016.
-She teaches handwork to grades 1-5, and 9.
-She feels passionate about creating a warm and welcoming environment for all children, to enjoy the creative work, and to flourish together on our beautiful campus.
-Her daughter Lisa Sofie graduated from KWS in 2018, and Laara will be graduating in June 2022.
+Annaleena Hoffmann has been a parent since 2006 and a faculty member since 2016.
+She teaches handwork in the Lower School and ninth grade.
+She is passionate about creating a warm and welcoming environment in which all children can enjoy the creative work, and can flourish together on our beautiful campus.
+Her two daughters, Lisa Sofie and Laara, graduated from Kimberton Waldorf School in 2018 and 2022.